2022–23 EFL Trophy: Round of 32

 The draw for the Round of 32 was made on Friday 11 November 2022, with ties scheduled to take place on the week commencing 21 November.
 Despite finishing top of their group, Chelsea U21's match with Peterborough United was moved to London Road Stadium.
 However, Everton U21 were kept as the home team in their tie against Mansfield Town, which was scheduled to take place at Goodison Park.
 This round also saw two U21 teams, Manchester United U21 and Wolverhampton Wanderers U21, drawn together.
-In this case, after a consulation between both clubs and the EFL it was decided that the game would be played at Wolverhampton Wanderers' Molineux Stadium, despite Manchester United U21 finishing first in their group.
+In this case, after a consultation between both clubs and the EFL it was decided that the game would be played at Wolverhampton Wanderers' Molineux Stadium, despite Manchester United U21 finishing first in their group.